milanjain2208/allergen-label-generator/README.md

 4. **Batch REST Endpoint** – Add synchronous endpoint that returns full JSON after processing
 5. **Progress Percentage** – Pre-scan file to count recipes, then emit progress %
 6. **Unit Tests** – Add Jest tests for processor and API client
+7. **Server-Sent Events (SSE)** – Use SSE instead of WebSockets, since communication is primarily one-way (server → client) for progress updates.
+This would simplify the client-side implementation and firewall handling.

 ### Scaling Further